shu-htk/tip-dev/doc/ref/MacroTool.md

  q     : terminate this program
  ```

-## How to use the thl::MacroTool

- There is a simple example how to use the thl::MacroTool :  `my_macro.cc`.
+There is a simple example how to use MacroTool : `src/my_macro.cc`.

 ```
 // my_macro : simple example how to use thl::MacroTool